walterbender/Syllabi/edtech.md

 Course Organization
 -------------------

+There will be two weekly meetings: (1) a discussion and experiment;
+and (2) a recitation for in-depth review of the material.
 Throughout the course, students will be working on an educational-technology project of their own choosing.
 Each week, different tools from the Constructionist toolkit will be presented.
 A discussion will ensue.

 Course Outline
 --------------